 How long is the battery life?

 This new model can play up to 50% longer than the original unit.
 To be more specific, the new model can run between 4.5 to 9 hours before needing a recharge compared to the original's battery life only lasting 2.5 to 6.5 hours.
 It's a major improvement that makes the hybrid console even more convenient to use during vacations, bus rides, or road trips.
+But if you need more battery life, then you should pick up one of the best external power banks for your Nintendo Switch.

 Are there any other differences between the original and new models?